dskumar71/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 ## Things of Note
 - You will need to be using a version of Python above 3.9
-- Signatures are not supported in CU Preview.2 and thus, will be skipped when migrating the analyzer.json
+- Fields with FieldType "signature," which are supported in 2024-11-30 Custom Neural, are not supported in the latest version of Content Understanding (2025-05-01-preview), and thus will be ignored when creating the analyzer
 - We will only be providing data conversion to CU Preview.2